Edison State Community College

 College in Piqua, Ohio, U.S.

-Edison State Community College is a public community college in Piqua, Ohio.
+Edison State Community College is a public community college in Piqua, Ohio, United States.
 It was established as Ohio's first general and technical college in 1973.
 The college was named after Thomas Alva Edison.
 The college's main campus is located in Piqua on a 131-acre rural plain with additional campuses in Greenville, Troy, and Eaton.

 Edison State Community College currently offers more than one-hundred associate degrees, certificates, and short-term technical certificates and continuing education offerings designed to result in university transfer, career advancement, and workforce development.

 History

 Edison State Community College was chartered in 1973 under provisions of the Ohio Revised Code as the first general and technical college in Ohio.
 The college thus emerged without special local taxation as a two-year, public, co-educational, state-supported institution of higher learning.
 Under its charter, it was authorized to offer studies in the arts and sciences, technical education, and continuing education.
 By legislative action, the college's name was changed in 1978 from Edison State General and Technical College to Edison State Community College.
 Today, the college is known as Edison State Community College.

 From modest beginnings in a rented facility, the college has grown in stages to its current campus.
 Its enrollment and offerings have grown steadily during its brief forty-year history, from 309 students enrolled in 30 courses in 1973 to more than 3,000 students enrolled today.
 Edison State Community College currently offers five different degrees, two of which are designed for transferring to a four-year college or university and three which prepare graduates for immediate employment.